1776 Commission

-The 1776 Commission, also nicknamed the 1776 Project, was an advisory committee established in September 2020 by then-U.S. President Donald Trump to support what he called "patriotic education".
-The commission, which included no historians specializing in United States history, released The 1776 Report on January 18, 2021, two days before the end of Trump's term.
+The 1776 Commission, also nicknamed the 1776 Project, is an advisory committee established in September 2020 by then-U.S. President Donald Trump to support what he called "patriotic education".
+The commission released The 1776 Report on January 18, 2021, two days before the end of Trump's term of office.
 Historians overwhelmingly criticized the report, saying it was "filled with errors and partisan politics".
 The commission was terminated by the successive President Joe Biden on January 20, 2021, his first day in office.
+It was re-established by Trump in January 2025.

 History

+The 1776 Commission was conceived partly as a response to The New York Times' 1619 Project, which deals with systemic racism and explores American history through an African-American framework.
+The first publication from the 1619 Project was in The New York Times Magazine in August 2019.

 Trump first spoke of giving students a "patriotic education" on September 2, 2020.
+He announced plans for the commission in a speech on September 17, 2020, in which he contended that a "twisted web of lies" regarding systemic racism was being taught in U.S. schools, calling it "a form of child abuse".
 He reiterated his intention to establish the commission in a proclamation on October 6, 2020.
-The commission was conceived partly as a response to The New York Times 1619 Project, which explores American history through an African-American framing.

 Various federal laws prohibit the federal government from directly regulating school curricula, which are determined by school districts under rules established by state governments.
 However, the federal government influences state and local decisions through funding.

 Establishment

-Trump announced the new commission in a speech on September 17, 2020, in which he contended that a "twisted web of lies" regarding systemic racism was currently being taught in U.S. schools, calling it "a form of child abuse."
-On November 2, the day before the 2020 elections, Trump officially established the commission by executive order.
-Trump appointed the commission's members on December 18, 2020.
-The commission held its first meeting on January 5, 2021.

-Under the executive order, Trump established an 18-member group serving a two-year term appointed by the president, which is to write a report on "core principles of the American founding and how these principles may be understood to further enjoyment of 'the blessings of liberty'".
+On November 2, the day before the 2020 U.S. elections, Trump established the commission by executive order.
+It would consist of 18 members, appointed by the president to two-year terms, who would write a report on "core principles of the American founding and how these principles may be understood to further enjoyment of 'the blessings of liberty'".

+Trump appointed the commission's members on December 18, 2020, and the commission held its first meeting on January 5, 2021.

 Goals

-According to the executive order establishing the commission, the commission's goal was to end what it calls the "radicalized view of American history" which has "vilified [the United States'] Founders and [its] founding".
-In response to the work of figures like Howard Zinn and groups like the 1619 Project, the 1776 Commission sought to increase "patriotic education" via a centralized approach to nationalist curriculum.
+The commission's goal was to end what it calls the "radicalized view of American history" which has "vilified [the United States'] Founders and [its] founding".
+In response to the work of figures such as Howard Zinn and efforts such as the 1619 Project, the 1776 Commission sought to increase "patriotic education" via a centralized federal approach to an American nationalist curriculum.
 This effort is linked to Trump's wider attacks on critical race theory.

-The commission was also intended to promote these concepts at national parks, landmarks, and monuments among other federal properties; federal agencies were instructed to provide grants and initiatives in a way that prioritized those supporting "the American Founding".
+The commission was also intended to promote these concepts at national parks, landmarks, and monuments among other federal properties, and federal agencies were instructed to provide grants and initiatives in a way that prioritized those supporting "the American Founding".